Dragon Skin: Certification and subsequent decertification

-In an interview with KSEE 24 News, an NBC affiliate, on November 14 and 16, 2006, Pinnacle Armor detailed the five-year process that the NIJ and Pinnacle Armor went through to establish a test protocol and procedure for flexible rifle defeating armor, which it passed and then received certification.
+In an interview with KSEE 24 News, an NBC affiliate, on November 14 and 16, 2006, Pinnacle Armor detailed the five-year process that the National Institute of Justice (NIJ) and Pinnacle went through to establish a test protocol and procedure for flexible rifle defeating armor, which it passed and then received certification.

-On December 20, 2006, Pinnacle Armor said that they received the official letter from the National Institute of Justice (NIJ) stating that they had passed the Level III tests, and that Dragon Skin SOV-2000 was now certified for Level III protection.
+On December 20, 2006, Pinnacle said that they received the official letter from the NIJ stating that they had passed the Level III tests, and that Dragon Skin SOV-2000 was now certified for Level III protection.

-The Air Force, which ordered the Dragon Skin vests partially based on claims they were NIJ certified at a time when they were not, has opened a criminal investigation into the firm Pinnacle Armor over allegations that it had fraudulently placed a label on their Dragon Skin armor improperly stating that it had been certified to a ballistic level.
+The Air Force, which ordered the Dragon Skin vests partially based on claims they were NIJ certified at a time when they were not, opened a criminal investigation into Pinnacle over allegations that it had fraudulently placed a label on their Dragon Skin armor improperly stating that it had been certified to a ballistic level.
 Murray Neal, the Pinnacle Armor chief executive, claimed that he was given verbal authorization by the NIJ to label the vests although he did not have written authorization.